Choosing an Evaluation Platform: 10 Questions to Ask Before You Buy

 Key takeaways include clearly defining needs, testing integration capabilities, understanding total ownership costs, and involving cross-functional stakeholders.
 Pilot programs validate that platforms deliver in your specific context.

-Maxim AI offers comprehensive capabilities for AI simulation, evaluation, and observability, helping teams ship agents reliably and 5x faster.
+Maxim AI includes simulations, evaluations, prompt tooling, and observability in one workflow.
+Their site mentions teams shipping agents >5x faster, but the real impact depends on your setup.
 With end-to-end support spanning experimentation, simulation, evaluation, and observability, Maxim supports teams throughout the entire AI lifecycle.